UniversalDependencies/docs/treebanks/fr_fqb/fr_fqb-pos-PRON.md

 ## Morphology

-The form / lemma ratio of `PRON` is 2.125000 (the average of all parts of speech is 1.162933).
+The form / lemma ratio of `PRON` is 2.250000 (the average of all parts of speech is 1.163777).

-The 1st highest number of forms (15) was observed with the lemma “il”: <em>-elle, -elles, -il, -ils, -je, -on, -vous, elle, elles, il, j', je, nous, on, vous</em>.
+The 1st highest number of forms (18) was observed with the lemma “il”: <em>-elle, -elles, -il, -ils, -je, -on, -t-elle, -t-il, -t-on, -vous, elle, elles, il, j', je, nous, on, vous</em>.

 The 2nd highest number of forms (6) was observed with the lemma “le/lui”: <em>-moi, m', me, s', se, vous</em>.